Chocolate Pudding Dirt Cake is a kid-favorite Halloween recipe! They are going to love making it but they are going to love eating it more!

 - Vanilla Pudding: To change things up a little, try making vanilla pudding.
 You could change up the cake to a beach theme by using the vanilla pudding and golden Oreos to look like sand instead of dirt.
 Top it with Swedish fish and gummy sharks.

-- Chocolate chips: For some extra chocolaty taste, try mixing chocolate chips into the cake batter.
+- Chocolate Chips: For some extra chocolaty taste, try mixing chocolate chips into the cake batter.
 Semi-sweet, milk, dark, or white chocolate chips will all make a nice addition.

-- Dirt Cake Cups: Bake the cake batter in a muffin tin then transfer the cupcakes to small cups and top with pudding, frosting and decorations as usual.
+- Dirt Cake Cups: Bake the cake batter in a muffin tin, then transfer the cupcakes to small cups and top with pudding, frosting and decorations as usual.
 You could also bake the cupcakes in special decorative wrappers that have tall sides to hold all the topping layers.

-Related Posts
+Related Recipes

 The following pics were used in previous versions of this post: